2025

 Dmitry Kulish

-Professor of Practice, Director of the Center for Entrepreneurship and Innovation/ Course Lead Instructor and Director of Innovation Workshop at Skoltech
+Professor of Practice, Center for Entrepreneurship and Innovation / Course Lead Instructor / Director of Innovation Workshop at Skoltech

 Varvara Tsygankova